clooth/dimension/README.md

 ### Introduction

-Vie gives you a solid platform for creating your own multiplayer card games by only defining the rules of your game.
+Dimension gives you a solid platform for creating your own multiplayer card games by only defining the rules of your game.

-Vie provides the base functionality for:
+Dimension provides the base functionality for:
 - Handling a deck and hand
 - Handling game events and triggers
 - Different card types and dynamic spells
 - Game board logic and rules

-Vie can be bent into supporting all kinds of different card games via extending the Vie engine into your own game’s needs.
+Dimension can be bent into supporting all kinds of different card games via extending the Vie engine into your own game’s needs.

 ## Game States

-Vie keeps track of the state for the game depending on the players’ actions.
+Dimension keeps track of the state for the game depending on the players’ actions.
 These are useful when implementing support for dynamic actions.

 **IDLE**
 This state is active when a player is in idle state during their turn, and hasn’t yet chosen their next action.